jimmyjiang914/Iris-dataset-EDA/README.md

 # Iris-dataset-EDA
-Exploring the classic Iris dataset
+Playing around with the classic Iris dataset using R.